Navirl/NvScoop/README.md

 # Nvscoop

 This is my scoop bucket.
-I don't accept pull request basically.
+I don't accept to add new app basically.